MLH-Fellowship/0.1.2-dash-ml/README.md

 ## DashML - a web-based machine learning dashboard

-At DashMl, we are building a machine learning dashboard benefits for both end users and the app developers.
+At DashMl, we are building a machine learning dashboard that benefits both end-users and the app developers/domain experts.
+While users can upload an image and receive a classification result, app developers could utilize the insights presented on our dashboard to improve their models further.

+## Features
+* upload images and receive real-time prediction results
+* visulize model results on dashboard by providing insights on actual/predict/probabilities
+* present a heatmap by different classes (next step)

+## Use case
+The current pandemic may boom the telehealth programs, and we see DashML could fit into this.
+For example, a user needs diagnosis for mild skin conditions but is not able to see a dermatologist, such as eczema, psoriasis, and rosacea, which requires domain expertise to distinguish.
+In this case, a user could upload an image of her/his skin condition to DashMl.
+Our model would provide the user with a real-time diagnosis through our image classifier model trained on this subject matter.
+On the other hand, the domain experts could use the DashML dashboard to understand the model result better through understanding the actual and predicted class of the image and the probabilities.

+## Built with
+React, Keras, BentoMl

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: